-This year Nisutlin Outfitting is introducing a new trip, which includes accompaniment by a boat, guide and camp cook.
+This year Nisutlin Outfitting is introducing a new trip, which includes accompaniment by boat, guide and camp cook.
 The boat is able to carry your extra gear in addition to everything required to make your trip comfortable and enjoyable, a true holiday, away from the cares of daily life!
 With no other concerns other than paddling to the next camp, you are free to enjoy the scenery, photograph the wildlife, catch a few fish, or just chat your way on downriver, toes dangling in the river...

 We'll be travelling together down the Teslin River which flows from Johnson's crossing at the foot of Teslin Lake and makes it's way to the confluence of the Yukon River at the old port of Hootilinqua where the steamships used to dock on their way up and down the Yukon between Dawson City and Whitehorse.
 On the way it snakes through a mountainous region with the Big Salmon range on the right.
 The scenery is fantastic all the way, the river wide and forgiving, and wildlife sightings are inevitable, a great way to spend ten days!
 The supply boat will leapfrog the group each day and prepare the next camp while you enjoy the stillness and the beauty.

-Minimum number for the trip is four, with the maximum set at eight.
+Minimum number for this trip is four, with the maximum currently set at eight.
 Perhaps your group would like to connect a bit better with a summertime wilderness trip in the Yukon.
-As the old fishing guide once said, "drop me a line"!
+As the old fishing guide once said, "drop me a line sometime"!